flutter/cocoon/CI_YAML.md

   <tr>
     <td>dependencies</td>
     <td>JSON list of objects with "dependency" and optionally "version".
-The list of supported deps is in [flutter_deps recipe_module](https://cs.opensource.google/flutter/recipes/+/master:recipe_modules/flutter_deps/api.py).
+The list of supported deps is in <a href="https://cs.opensource.google/flutter/recipes/+/master:recipe_modules/flutter_deps/api.py">flutter_deps recipe_module</a>.
 Dependencies generate a corresponding swarming cache that can be used in the recipe code.
 The path of the cache will be the name of the dependency.

-Versions can be located in [CIPD](https://chrome-infra-packages.appspot.com/)
+Versions can be located in <a href="https://chrome-infra-packages.appspot.com">CIPD</a>
     </td>
     <td>N/A</td>
     <td>list</td>